 Are there any size restrictions to consider when submitting the application?

 At present there is no size limit on work submitted.
-Please note, however, all work must be 2D based (preferably with the ability to be displayed in a frame but we are open to other display options).
+Please note, however, all work must be 2D based.

 What does the submission fee cover?

-The submission fee (£25 for up to three entries) will cover the costs incurred for administration, installation and promotional literature for the Derby Print Open.
-Other costs covered by the submission fee will include accommodation hire and secure storage of print submissions for the duration of the exchange process, additional insurance cover, and web site design and exhibition promotion.
+The submission fee will cover the costs incurred for administration, installation and promotional literature for the Derby Print Open.
+Other costs covered by the submission fee will include accommodation hire and secure storage of print submissions for the duration of the organisation process, additional insurance cover, and web site design and exhibition promotion.

 As a side note, the Derby Print Open is currently self-funded project.
 We very much believe in making printmaking accessible to all and as part of our ethos we do not agree with establishments who overcharge artists for exhibiting and promotion opportunities.
 It is for this reason that (subject to available space) each entrant will be guaranteed to exhibit at least one of the submitted works provided all other guidelines are adhered to.

 If my work is accepted, can I post it to you rather than deliver in person?

 You are more than welcome to submit work if you are based anywhere in the UK.
 However, please note that any additional postage costs incurred will need to be covered separately from the submission fee.